heriantolim/BiErfFit/README.md

 - (Read-only) `AdjCoeffDeterm`: The degree-of-freedom adjusted coefficient of determination of the fit results.
 - (Read-only) `NumFunEvals`: The number of function evaluations.
 - (Read-only) `NumIters`: The number of iterations.
-- (Read-only) `ExitFlag`: Describes the exit condition of the algorithm.
+- (Read-only) `ExitFlag`: The exit condition of the algorithm.
 Positive flags indicate convergence, within tolerances.
 Zero flags indicate that the maximum number of function evaluations or iterations was exceeded.
 Negative flags indicate that the algorithm did not converge to a solution.

 ### Fitting Start Points
 - `CenterStart`, `WidthStart`, `HeightStart`: The start points for the center, width, and height, respectively.
 Specified as a cell containing two vectors: the first for curve α and the second for curve β.
-Can also be specified as a vector of length two, if `NumErfs` is intended to be [1,1].
+Can also be specified as a vector of length two, if `NumErfs` is intended to be [1, 1].
 - `BaselineStart`: The initial value for the baseline coefficient.
 Specified as a real scalar.

 ### Fitting Lower Bounds
 - `CenterLow`, `WidthLow`, `HeightLow`: The lower bounds for the center, width, and height, respectively.
 Specified as a cell containing two vectors: the first for curve α and the second for curve β.
-Can also be specified as a vector of length two, if `NumErfs` is intended to be [1,1].
+Can also be specified as a vector of length two, if `NumErfs` is intended to be [1, 1].
 - `BaselineStart`: The lower bound for the baseline coefficient.
 Specified as a real scalar.

 ### Fitting Upper Bounds
 - `CenterLow`, `WidthLow`, `HeightLow`: The upper bounds for the center, width, and height, respectively.
 Specified as a cell containing two vectors: the first for curve α and the second for curve β.
-Can also be specified as a vector of length two, if `NumErfs` is intended to be [1,1].
+Can also be specified as a vector of length two, if `NumErfs` is intended to be [1, 1].
 - `BaselineStart`: The upper bound for the baseline coefficient.
 Specified as a real scalar.

 ### Algorithm Parameters
 - (Read-only) `Method` = 'NonLinearLeastSquares'; The method used for the fitting.
 - `Robust`: The type of the least-squares method to be used in the fitting.
 Avaliable values are 'off', 'LAR' (least absolute residual method), and 'Bisquare' (bisquare weight method).
 Defaults to 'off'.
 - `Algorithm`: The algorithm to be used in the fitting.
 Available values are 'Lavenberg-Marquardt', 'Gauss-Newton', or 'Trust-Region'.
 Defaults to 'Trust-Region'.
 - `MovMeanWidth`: The window width of the moving average used for smoothing the curve in order to filter out the noise before finding the maximas.
 This parameter is used only when CenterStart is not given.
-The value of this can be set as a positive integer which specifies the width in terms of the number of data points, OR a real scalar between [0,1] which specifies the width as a fraction of the total number of data points.
+This parameter can be set as a positive integer which specifies the width in terms of the number of data points, or a real scalar between [0, 1] which specifies the width as a fraction of the total number of data points.
 Defaults to 0.02.
 - `DiffMaxChange`: The maximum change in coefficients for finite difference gradients.
 Defaults to 0.1.
 - `DiffMinChange`: The minimum change in coefficients for finite difference gradients.
 Defaults to 1e-8.
 - `MaxFunEvals`: The allowed maximum number of evaluations of the model.
 Defaults to 1e5.